Aerocatia/halopc-revised/README.md

 This project does not set out to make changes that affect the playstyle or atmosphere of the game.
 Instead the goal is to fix bugs that occurred during the Halo PC porting process.

+This tagset requires a mod like [Chimera](https://github.com/SnowyMouse/chimera) to work correctly.
+The following non-stock features are needed for full support:

+- Support for monochrome bitmaps in A8Y8 or Y8 format.
+- Support for the `0.5 hud scale` flag that was added to MCC
+- Support for the custom `force hud use highres scale` flag

+It is possible to build maps using this tagset that can also run on an unmodded stock game, provided all included bitmaps are only loaded from `bitmaps.map`.
+In this case the client can use the original versions that do not need extra features provided by mods as long as the original `bitmaps.map` is used.

+Note that due to `tool.exe` bugs there can be issues when building against resource maps made from tags other than the ones included in this tagset.
+It is recommended to either use custom resource maps with matching tags, or used a modified `tool.exe` executable that does not have such bugs.
+Feel free to ask @Aerocatia (same name on discord) for more info.

 ## Difference from Halo CE "Refined"
-Unlike the Refined tagset, by default this asset release does not use workarounds or hacks to try and imitate the visuals of the Xbox version on Halo PC's buggy engine, instead this release fixes bugs with the Halo PC content while keeping within the intended tag features of Halo PC.
+Unlike the Refined tagset, this tagset release does not use workarounds or hacks to try and imitate the visuals of the Xbox version on Halo PC's buggy engine, instead this release fixes bugs with the Halo PC content while mostly keeping within the intended tag features of Halo PC.

-The benefit to this is the tags will still work as intended when run on an engine that fixes the core engine issues, be it [MCC](https://store.steampowered.com/app/976730/Halo_The_Master_Chief_Collection/) or Halo Custom Edition with [CEnshine](https://github.com/Sledmine/censhine) and [Chimera](https://github.com/SnowyMouse/chimera) Installed.
+This allows these tags to be a drop-in replacment for other tags that expect the original tags released by Gearbox.
 As a result this tagset keeps the Halo PC `shader_transparent_chicago` shaders that stand-in for the lack of `shader_transparent_generic` support.

 ## Engine support